Code of Conduct

 Any Study Leader or participant with appropriate training and credentials, such as being doctors or EMS certified providers (EMT or First Responders), should respond according to their training unless the victim refuses treatment.

 If the victim requires transport to the hospital, someone from the class should accompany them.

 Please report the situation to the Osher office (603-646-0154) as soon as possible once the immediate crisis has passed.

-A reading packet is usually material collected specifically for your course by your Study Leader, saved online in the Google Drive folder for that course.
-You can reading the packet online, or download the file and print it at home.
+Printed course materials are usually material collected specifically for your course by your Study Leader, saved online in the Google Drive folder for that course.
+You may read the materials, or download the file and print it at home.
 Your Study Leader will email you about your course materials.
 The link to the course Google Drive folder is included in the Welcome Letter emailed from the Osher office, usually a month before class begins.
 Questions about reading materials should be directed to your Study Leader.